We’ve all seen the photos or videos.

 The point here is simple.

 Things change and getting the correct chinchilla cage now can save you money later.
-If you have intentions or don’t know if you want a second chinchilla, get a cage that can support 2 chinchillas now.
+You may not want a second chinchilla right now, but there is a good chance that will change.
+So get a cage that can support two chinchillas now.

 At the end of the day, chinchillas don’t need a long list of items to be happy.

-The same applies to the chinchilla cage choice you make.
-It doesn’t have to be a 500.00-dollar custom cage, but the sizing, construction, and the small things do make a big difference.
+The same applies to the chinchilla cage.
+It doesn’t have to be a $500 custom cage.
+But the sizing, construction, and the small things do make a big difference.

 Chinchillas are social and energetic animals.
-Be sure that if you plan to adopt one soon that you set up an ethical and loving environment for your chin to thrive in.
+Be sure that you set up an appropriate habitat and provide a loving environment that allows them to thrive.

-Outside of these recommendations and supplying a decent size cage for your chinchilla to spend the next 15-20 years inside of, your job is nothing but a loving, bonding, and affectionate relationship.
+Outside of these recommendations and supplying a decent size cage for your chinchilla, along with food and cleaning duties, your job is really just to be a loving, bonding, and affectionate family member.

-It’s your turn to chime in.
-What’s your thoughts and recommendations for individuals searching for the ideal chinchilla cage?
+What are your thoughts and recommendations for anyone searching for the ideal chinchilla cage?

-Do you believe anything else needs to be discussed in this blog post?
+Do you believe anything is missing from this blog post?

 Be sure to share your stories and drop a comment below.